Up in Smoke: How Nicotine Affects Senior’s Life Insurance

 What happens if you are found out?
 Insurance companies have a few options.
 The worst, of course, is criminally charging you with insurance fraud.
 Or, they could simply decide to deny you coverage.
 Your coverage may be revoked and your premiums paid back.
 Or, should you die from tobacco-related causes but not be a declared smoker, the company could just not pay out the benefits.

 What options do you have as a smoker, but you don’t want to pay astronomical prices for senior life insurance?
-Your best option, in this case, is an insurance plan with no medical exam.
+Your best option, in this case, is a life insurance plan with no medical exam.
 There are drawbacks, however.
 Plans may not take effect for 24 months, and premiums will be higher than a plan that requires an exam.
 However, as a middle ground, it could be lower than what you would be paying as a smoker.

 A second option is to quit smoking or ingesting nicotine altogether.
 Then, wait a year, and apply for coverage that requires a medical test.
 If you are already on a senior life insurance plan as a smoker, you may have to wait longer, such as proving you are nicotine-free for two or three years, again usually through urine samples.
 Some companies may also require documentation of joining a cessation program, designed to help you quit.